RFK to Newsmax: Prayers for Trump, Halt Political Division

 Independent presidential candidate Robert F. Kennedy Jr. on Saturday called for prayers for Donald Trump after an apparent assassination attempt on the former president.

-"It's time for us all, every American, to take a step back, take a breath to understand that this moment is insane, that we're all complicit in it," Kennedy Jr. said during an appearance on Newsmax's "Newsmax Now."
+"It's time for us all, every American, to take a step back, take a breath to understand that this moment is insane, that we're all complicit in it," Kennedy Jr. said during an appearance on Newsmax's "Prime News."

 "That all of us who fed into the vitriol, the hatred, the anger, that this is the ultimate culmination of that.
 And we need to all step back and start seeing each other once again as Americans, as part of a community, understand that America is better than this, and we now have the exemplary nation again, and that we need to come together in a spirit of love, of forgiveness, of reconciliation.
 And let's start healing our country again and use this terrible, terrible event, to start unifying again.